aabirde/causal_analysis_chatbot/README.md

 # Causal Analysis Chatbot

 This project is a web-based application that allows users to perform causal analysis on their data.
 It provides a user-friendly interface to upload data, ask business questions in natural language, and receive detailed causal insights and visualizations.
+This project has compatibility in both Streamlit and Flask

-## 🚀 Features
+##  Features

 * **CSV Data Upload**: Users can upload their own data in CSV format.
 * **Sample Data**: A sample dataset is provided for demonstration purposes.